pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 If the ``filename`` argument is provided to ``cut``, the object will always saved to a file with this name and the returned object will be backed by this file.
-This file will not be temporary file.
+This file will not be a temporary file.

 .. warning::